MrValentine7777/MGCustomDrawingPipeline/README.md

 - Serve as a learning resource for graphics programming beginners
 - Illustrate the benefits of using HiDef graphics profile over Reach
 - Showcase an organized, component-based architecture for rendering pipelines
+- Demonstrate realistic lighting with multiple light sources and effects

 ## What You'll Learn
 - Creating and managing vertex and index buffers